-IPFW prohibits discrimination against any member of the university community on the basis of race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability, or status as a disabled or Vietnam-era-veteran.
+IPFW prohibits discrimination against any member of the university community on the basis of race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity, and expression, disability, or status as a veteran.
 The university will conduct its programs, services, and activities consistent with applicable federal, state, and local laws, regulations and orders and in conformance with the procedures and limitations as set forth in Purdue University's Executive Memorandum No. D-1, which provides specific contractual rights and remedies.
-Additionally, the university promotes the full realization of equal employment opportunity for women, minorities, persons with disabilities, and Vietnam-era veterans through its affirmative action program.
+Additionally, the University promotes the full realization of equal employment opportunity for women, minorities, persons with disabilities and veterans through its affirmative action program.
 IPFW is an equal access, equal opportunity, affirmative action university.

-4. Antiharassment - It is the policy of IPFW to maintain the campus as a place of work and study for faculty, staff, and students free from all forms of harassment.
+6. It is the policy of IPFW to maintain the campus as a place of work and study for faculty, staff, and students free from all forms of harassment.
 In providing an educational and work climate that is positive and harassment-free, faculty, staff, and students should be aware that harassment in the workplace or the educational environment is unacceptable conduct and will not be tolerated.
-[See Anti-harassment Policy-] as stated in Executive Memo C-33] This policy addresses harassment in all forms, covering those with legally protected status for reasons of race, gender, religion, color, age, national origin or ancestry, or disability, as well as those who are harassed for other reasons such as sexual orientation.
+[See Antiharassment Policy as stated in Executive Memo C-33] This policy addresses harassment in all forms, covering those with legally protected status for reasons of race, gender, religion, color, age, national origin or ancestry, or disability, as well as those who are harassed for other reasons such as sexual orientation.